 Bishop makes a small appearance as the muscle for The Creole Club

-Omar Sy will portray Bishop in the film.
+It has been confirmed that Omar Sy will portray Bishop in the second installment of X-Men: First Class.

 X-Men: The Animated Series